blacklight/gaza-archive/README.md

 After the initial sync is completed you will be able to query data from the SQLite database under `./data/app.db`, and all attachments will be stored under `./data/media`, indexed by username.

+## Web interface

+After starting the services, and after the initial sync is completed, you can access a web interface at `http://localhost:8000` to browse the archived content.

 ## Browse raw media